-The CD-ROM contains the following:
+The CD contains the following:

 - The AD9852/AD9854 evaluation software

-- AD9852 evaluation board instructions
+- AD9854 evaluation board instructions

-- AD9852 data sheet
+- AD9854 data sheet

-- AD9852 evaluation board schematics
+- AD9854 evaluation board schematics

-- AD9852 PCB layout
+- AD9854 PCB layout

-Several numerical entries, such as frequency and phase information, require pressing ENTER to register this information.
-For example, if a new frequency is input but does not take effect when Load is clicked, the user probably neglected to press ENTER after inputting the new frequency information.
+Several numerical entries, such as frequency and phase information, require pressing Enter to register the information.
+For example, if a new frequency is input but does not take effect when Load is clicked, the user probably neglected to press Enter after typing the new frequency information.

-Typical operation of the AD9852/AD9854 evaluation board begins with a master reset.
+Normal operation of the AD9852/AD9854 evaluation board begins with a master reset.
 After this reset, many of the default register values are depicted in the software control panel.
-The reset command sets the DDS output amplitude to minimum and 0 Hz, zero phase offset, as well as other states that are listed in the Register Layout table (Table 9).
+The reset command sets the DDS output amplitude to minimum and 0 Hz, zero phase offset, as well as other states that are listed in the Register Layout table (Table 8 for AD9854).